eunbiggabi/term2/workBook/README.md

 ## Question 6

 Information security does not just mean computer security.
 It also includes data, information, or telephone conversations.
+Also, all information system owners are responsible for considering security controls throughout their information systems, from initial planning to service retirement.

 - Authentication - Today's most popular and commonly known methods are user IDs and passwords.
 However, this method is easy to hack, and a better way is to check the verification number by email or text, and even by fingerprint or eye-scan.
 It can also make it safer by creating multiple authentication systems.

+Information systems that store or process data must leverage multi-factor authentication through managed authentication services.
+If this is not possible, the use of multi-factor authentication by third parties is permitted(Oneit.uncc.edu.
+2021).

 ## Question 7